bartelsjoshuac/SAPG/CodeAnalysis.md

 *What challenges did you expect before starting the code review?*

-No members of the team and fluent in straightr C programming, although most are familair with C.
+No members of the team and fluent in straight C programming, although most are familair with C.  However the tools do not require in depth familiaty with the landuage as they find common flaws in common syntax.

 *How did your code review strategy attempt to address the anticipated challenges?*

 The github code review categorizes vulnerabilities by easily researchable strings

+***

 *Document findings from a manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.*

-***

 ![GitHub Code Scanning REsults](https://github.com/bartelsjoshuac/SAPG/blob/main/images/ghcodescan.jpg)